LePingu/agent-playground/memory-bank/projectbrief.md

 9. Maintain human oversight throughout the verification process

 ### Technical Requirements
-1. Implement using LangGraph and LangChain
+1. ✅ Implement using LangGraph and LangChain
-2. Create a modular, maintainable architecture
+2. ✅ Create a modular, maintainable architecture
-3. Use OpenRouter for external data processing (using qwen3 or deepseek models)
+3. ✅ Use OpenRouter for external data processing (using qwen3 or deepseek models)
-4. Use Ollama with local models for sensitive information processing
+4. ✅ Use Ollama with local models for sensitive information processing
-5. Provide interactive Jupyter notebook interface
+5. ✅ **NEW**: Provide production-ready CLI interface (`sow-agent` command)
-6. Implement visualization tools for workflow and results
+6. ✅ Implement visualization tools for workflow and results
-7. Ensure human-in-the-loop at critical decision points
+7. ✅ Ensure human-in-the-loop at critical decision points
+8. ✅ **NEW**: Integrate with agent playground framework
+9. ✅ **NEW**: Support multiple document types and JSON output

 ## Agent Structure